 Educating and informing staff of new or updated departments and responsibilities to help direct students to the appropriate services.

-Create a 1st impression where students feel cared for, respected, and welcomed to campus.
+Create a first impression where students feel welcomed to campus, cared for, and respected.

 MJC Caring Campus advocates to create a student-centered environment where positive, intentional, campus-wide behaviors influence student engagement, connectedness, and academic success.